Non-line-of-sight propagation: Absorption

 Low-frequency radio waves travel easily through brick and stone and VLF even penetrates sea-water.
 As the frequency rises, absorption effects become more important.
 At microwave or higher frequencies, absorption by molecular resonances in the atmosphere (mostly from water, H2O and oxygen, O2) is a major factor in radio propagation.
 For example, in the 58–60 GHz band, there is a major absorption peak which makes this band useless for long-distance use.
 This phenomenon was first discovered during radar research in World War II.
 Above about 400 GHz, the Earth's atmosphere blocks most of the spectrum while still passing some - up to UV light, which is blocked by ozone - but visible light and some of the near-infrared is transmitted.

 Heavy rain and falling snow also affect microwave absorption.

 Effect on positioning

 In most of the recent localization systems, it is assumed that the received signals propagate through a LOS path.
 However, infringement of this assumption can result in inaccurate positioning data.
-For Time of Arrival based localization system, the emitted signal can only arrive at the receiver through its NLOS paths.
+For time of arrival based localization systems, the emitted signal can only arrive at the receiver through its NLOS paths.
 The NLOS error is defined as the extra distance travelled by the received signal with respect to the LOS path.
 The NLOS error is always positively biased with the magnitude dependent on the propagation environment.